stackt52/bio-id/console-service/README.md

 1. Run gradle `./gradlew clean` task.
 2. Then run `./gradlew bootJar`.
 This will trigger the following processes:
    - Download `Node v21` if not yet done.
    - `npm install` front-end packages if necessary.
+(If `gradle` fails to `npm install` the deps you will need to manually install them.
+Will fix this late :))
    - Create a production ready version of the app.
    - Copy the front-end assets into the back-end service build dir.
    - Create a jar file ready for deployment.